symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-simple-cms.rst

 The SimpleCmsBundle provides a solution to easily map content, routes and menu items based on a single content structure in the content repository.

+For more information for now see the documentation of the `SymfonyCmfSimpleCmsBundle <https://github.com/symfony-cmf/SimpleCmsBundle#readme>`_

 Preconditions
 -------------
 - :doc:`/tutorials/installing-configuring-cmf`